 Smoky Deviled Eggs have such an exquisitely smoky flavor!
 This deviled eggs recipe has a secret ingredient to add the smoky flavor!
 Smoked Paprika is a delicious addition to this classic deviled egg recipe!
 They are always the first ones gone at a potluck!

-Who doesn’t love extremely easy to prepare Deviled Eggs to bring to those summer picnics?
+Who doesn’t love easy to prepare Deviled Eggs to bring to those summer picnics?
 I’ve already made them on two separate occasions this summer!

-What is Smoked Paprika
+What is smoked paprika

 Deviled Eggs are one of the quickest, easiest picnic foods around!
 The best way to hard boil an egg is to place in saucepan.
 Just barely cover the eggs with cold water.
 Place on a burner set to high and cover the pan.
 When water comes to full boil, turn the burner off and let the eggs sit in the hot water, with the lid on for 10 minutes.

 After 10 minutes, run cold water over the eggs, without draining the hot water first.
 Run the cold water until all of the hot water is displaced and the water surrounding the eggs is very cold.
 Let the eggs sit in the cold water for about 20 minutes until they are fairly cool.

 There is lots of conflicting information written on whether or not the age of the eggs makes a significant difference in how easy the egg peels.
 Speaking from experience, (we have had dozens of hens in the past), how old the egg is makes a huge difference!
 When we had fresh eggs, if I happened to not have any in the refrigerator that were at least two weeks old, I would go buy them at a grocery store!